ddustin/lightning-rfc/07-routing-gossip.md

 ### Requirements

 The origin node:
+  - SHOULD NOT create a new `node_announcement` unless significant node details have changed.
+  - MUST NOT create a new `node_announcement` with a `timestamp` within 120 of a previous `node_announcement`.
   - MUST set `timestamp` to be greater than that of any previous `node_announcement` it has previously created.
-    - MAY base it on a UNIX timestamp.
+    - SHOULD base it on a UNIX timestamp.
+    - SHOULD ensure that the least-significant bit of `timestamp` differs between successive `node_announcement` messages.
   - MUST set `signature` to the signature of the double-SHA256 of the entire remaining packet after `signature` (using the key given by `node_id`).
   - MAY set `alias` AND `rgb_color` to customize its appearance in maps and